MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.This policy setting determines whether the Offline Files feature is enabled.
+This policy setting determines whether the Offline Files feature is enabled.
 Offline Files saves a copy of network files on the user's computer for use when the computer is not connected to the network.

 If you enable this policy setting, Offline Files is enabled and users cannot disable it.